atmdesigns/project6/README.md

 5. Wrote a new test suite named "New Feed Selection" 5a.
 Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.

+How to run:
+1. Open the project's index.html file in any browser.
+All tests should pass and the Jasmine results should show in green.
+2. To ensure the tests are working properly, simply make changes to the code each test references, save the file, and refresh the index.html page.
+The Jasmine result for the changed test should fail and show in red.

 Referenes:
 1. Udacity forums
 2. Javascript Testing Class